pmartR/pmartR/cran-comments.md

-# (Resubmit) Version 2.4.5 May 17, 2024
+# Version 2.4.6 October 8, 2024

+Fixing errors related to the devel version of Bioconductor/edgeR.

-Fixed a stale url in README that was causing a NOTE.
+Changed url in README to canonical form.

-Other NOTE's about pmartRdata hosted in a drat repo were previously okay.

-****

-Fixing errors in noSuggests checks.
-Various minor bugfixes.